Harun1302123/laravel-react-vite/README.md

 - Laravel for backend RESTful API
 - ReactJS with Vite for frontend development
-- Stisla Admin Template for responsive and user-friendly interface
+- Admin Template for responsive and user-friendly interface
 - CRUD operations for managing data
 - Searching and pagination functionality
 - Single page application with React Router